rahulkmr1502/cybersecurity-notes/Linux/Navigation.md

 - The full location of a file/directory, no matter where we are in the system
 - Example: ***/home/rahul/animals/dogs/chickens***
 - Works from any directory

+### Key Idea:
+- Absolute paths are fixed
+- Relative paths depends on where you are!